Tropicalbunny/FLASK/README.md

 if more than one person is using the website game at any given time, they seem to cross over and wreak havok on eachother. i used Global variables, which i didnt think would cause the issue, seeing as i already use session i decided to incoperate that to avoid the issue. luckily this was not too difficult as i used "global" every time i used the variable, so i checked where i used it and updated all accordingly. with help from Microsofts co-pilot.
 This came with a whole host of new issues.
 - i could no longer test on localhost development server as i got 400 bad request whenever loading the gameboard, i never found the issue but the site seemed to run on heroku fine. i did some digging and online suggested this was a protocol issue. where i had to update my JS to make sure it was HTTPS running on heroko, i thought this may be the issue, a missmatch of protocols.
 - when game board was re-loading it was not loading the most up to date guess, rather the one prior to it.
+Debbugging took a while. and i narrowed it down to gameboard being ran before the session "correct_letters" had been updated.
 ## Deployment

 ---